Dr Cüneyt Çakırlar is Associate Professor in Film and Visual Culture. He teaches on a variety of modules in film and media studies.

 Jovcic-Sas, Alexander.
 Operations of Gender in Bauhaus and its Utopic Ethos: Locating Grunow and Oram as Pioneers in Contemporary Electronic Music.
 PhD.
 Nottingham Trent University [M3C DTP, supervised with Sam Thorne from Nottingham Contemporary and Danica Maier (NTU)], 2018-present.

 Wileman, Jessica.
 Migration Activism and Social Media Clusters in the UK: Collective Identity in a Neoliberal Landscape, PhD.
-Nottingham Trent University, supervised by Dr Colin Alexander (NTU) and Dr Laura Coffey-Glover (NTU), 2021-present
+Nottingham Trent University, supervised with Dr Colin Alexander (NTU) and Dr Laura Coffey-Glover (NTU), 2021-present

 Winter, Zeynep Serinkaya.
 Digital Intimate Publics, Yeşilçam Fandom, and Nostalgia for Old Turkey.
 PhD.
 Nottingham Trent University [M4C Scholarship, supervised with Assoc.
 Prof. Marco Bohr (NTU) and Dr Laura Coffey-Glover (NTU)], 2021-present.